Work samples

 SEASONING: A PALPABLE URGENCY

-SEASONING: A PALPABLE URGENCY - Oil paintings on linen, 62" x 36"
+SEASONING: A PALPABLE URGENCY - Oil paintings canvas

-The cyclical nature of seasonal change this year introduced a new sensation for me.
-The natural energy of decay, destruction, and regeneration had a palpable urgency to it.
-Stirrings created by human division and miscommunication seemed to have an effect on all the images in my studio.
+The cyclical nature of seasonal change usually invokes reassurance that the patterns will right themselves.
+The natural energy of decay, destruction, and regeneration contains hope.
+And yet, lately, seasonal change and natural forces seem to display a palpable urgency.
+Stirrings created by human division and miscommunication seem to effect all the images in my studio.
 I tried to capture this divisive energy in the intimate details and to reproduce them larger than life.
 The scale is so large and the colors so vivid that one critic claimed they were almost scary; a curator said they were “humorously monstrous.”

 Often the images spring from natural forces I observe: the flowing water, animal tracks in the mud, patterns left by the passage of wind, scattering seeds, skittering leaves, bird murmurations, or stars across an open field of color.
 A curator says, “If you look closely, you can never be sure whether you’re seeing the vastness of the cosmos or the infinity of microscopic worlds.”